1920–21 Michigan State Normal Normalites men's basketball team

 The 1920–21 Michigan State Normal Normalites men's basketball team represented the Michigan State Normal School, now Eastern Michigan University, in the 1920–21 NCAA men's basketball season.
-The team finished with a record of 12–4 and won the Michigan Intercollegiate Athletic Association Championship.
+They were readmitted back into the Michigan Intercollegiate Athletic Association for the 1920-21 season.
+The team finished with a record of 13–4 and won the Michigan Intercollegiate Athletic Association Championship.
 The team was led by head coach Elton Rynearson, in his fourth year.
+Boyd "Bill" Williams was the team captain.